What is Performance-Based Scheduling

 For store managers and even senior managers like DMs and VPs, it’s nearly impossible to keep up to speed with location and employee specific performance trends.
 This process takes a lot of time and puts a lot of pressure on the scheduler when changes need to be made.
 What we found is businesses don’t have the time or tools to effectively schedule against business and employee trends while providing teams with the visibility they need to schedule.

-Scheduling has become a mundane, check-the-box task which very rarely takes current business trends or employee performance into account ensuring the best decisions are being made for the business.
+Retail scheduling has become a mundane, check-the-box task which very rarely takes current business trends or employee performance into account ensuring the best decisions are being made for the business.

 The solution?
 We need to make it easier for sales, profit and productivity to drive scheduling decisions.